SaiVishal1105/AOA-Java-M12/EX NO 2A -Assign Cookies - Greedy.md

 ## Result:
-The program successfully print all the numbers from 1 to N.
+The program to Assign Cookies using Greedy Algorithm executed successfully .